 Whatever you’re facing, a Samaritan will face it with you

-Every six seconds, Samaritans answer a call for help.
+Every seven seconds, Samaritans answer a call for help.

 We’re here, day or night, for anyone who’s struggling to cope, who needs someone to listen without judgement or pressure.